-Nevertheless, patients also travel to other developed countries such as South Korea due to the strength of Wordof-Mouth (WOM) that brings confidence to them (Choi, Kim, & Lee, 2018).
-This proves that WOM is an essential tool for the survival of their hospitals as it helps healthcare providers to create a better marketing strategy (Lee, Han, & Lockyer, 2012).
-Therefore, service providers and authorities in the medical tourism industry utilise the WOM and carve their strategies to attract more health travellers (Lee et al., 2012; Sundaram, 1998).
-As Malaysia has been nurturing this industry for over two decades, statistics have shown an increasing number of inbound medical tourists (Malaysia Healthcare Travel Council, 2019b).
+As Malaysia has been nurturing this industry for over two decades, statistics have shown increasing number of inbound medical tourists (Malaysia Healthcare Travel Council, 2019b).
 Apart from that, Malaysia has also been receiving numerous global recognitions such as 'Best Country in the World for Healthcare'.
-Furthermore, Malaysia has also won various awards from the International Medical Travel Journal (IMTJ) Medical Travel Awards such as 'Health and Medical Tourism: Destination of the Year' between 2015 and 2018 consecutively (Malaysia Healthcare Travel Council, 2019c).
-Nevertheless, Malaysia still faces the issue of low industry development as 'Medication' only takes up 3.4% of the total foreign tourist expenditure in Malaysia in 2018 (Tourism Malaysia, 2019a).
+Furthermore, Malaysia has also won various awards on the International Medical Travel Journal (IMTJ) Medical Travel

+Awards such as 'Health and Medical Tourism: Destination of the Year' between 2015 and 2018 consecutively (Malaysia Healthcare Travel Council, 2019c).
+Nevertheless, Malaysia still faces the issue of low industry development as 'Medication' only takes up 3.4% from the total foreign tourist expenditure in Malaysia in 2018 (Tourism Malaysia, 2019a).
 This figure does not change much since previous years of 3.7% (2017), 3.6% (2016) and 3.1% (2015) (Tourism Malaysia, 2016, 2017, 2018).

-This issue occurs due to the low utilisation of high-value treatments among medical tourists who mainly visit Malaysia for health screenings and dental programmes (National Transformation Program, 2017).
-Although cardiology, orthopaedic, and fertility are among the top chosen treatments, their amount is not translated in the Total Foreign Tourists' Expenditure thus resulting in the mentioned figures.
+This issue occurs due to the low utilisation of high-value treatments among the medical tourists who mainly visit Malaysia for health screenings and dental programmes (National Transformation Program, 2017).
+Although cardiology, orthopaedic and fertility are among the top chosen treatments, their amount is not translated in the Total Foreign Tourists' Expenditure thus resulting in the mentioned figures.
 As a means to solve this issue, the present research aims to delineate the strengths of WOM as a tool for marketing activities.
 Apart from that, this article also aspires to delineate the real-world challenges that the industry's very own service providers are facing with regard to WOM thus crafting the suggested solutions for the attention of the relevant authority.